awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

     ]
 }
 ```
-For the steps to create an IAM role to use with federated query, see [Creating a Secret and an IAM Role to Use Federated Queries](federated-create-secret-iam-role.md)\.
+For the steps to create an IAM role to use with federated query, see [Creating a secret and an IAM role to use federated queries](federated-create-secret-iam-role.md)\.
 Don't include spaces in the list of chained roles\.
 The following shows the syntax for chaining three roles\.